ziggystar12/TRS-80/MODEL1.4.md

   or where the font rom on the machine has the alternate characters in the 00h 1Fh range (0471h)
 * `#DEFINE KEYBOUNCE` - Enables the Keyboard debounce routines that where introduced in rev1.3 These routine can be disabled saving some space in the ROMS
+* `#DEFINE NEWBOOT` - Enables a new boot routine which asks for "diskette?" when no disk is detected and retries.
+It also allows for break to be pressed at any time.
+  These routine can be disabled saving some space in the ROMS

 Bug Fixes Applied
 * `#DEFINE BUGFIX1` - Fix Error 1 - 04F6H - 32 Character Mode Line Length